Obama Last Transatlanticist?

 [O]ver the best response to the financial crisis and in particular the issue of regulation of complex financial services instruments, with Mirek Topolanek using the Czech Republic’s presidency of the European Union to describe American bailouts and stimulus policies as “the road to hell”.

-And what does Obama do?
-He goes to Asia and declares himself the “Pacific President”.
 Outrageous?
-Not quite.
-Kitchen is fair enough to note that it’s mostly the Europeans themselves who are to blame:
+Not really.
+Kitchen is fair to note that it’s mostly the Europeans themselves who are to blame:

 [T]he truth remains that if Europe wants to be a major player on the world stage it needs to think of its role more strategically and systemically if the United States is not to regard the relationship with China as its most important bilateral tie.

-[I]t’s difficult to imagine an evolution of the international system that would have China—or any other rising power—coming to have more similar values and interests than exists between the United States and Western Europe.
+[I]t’s difficult to imagine an evolution of the international system that would have China — or any other rising power — coming to have more similar values and interests than exists between the United States and Western Europe.

 If not for the military and political alliance, that is still strong no matter how little attention President Obama were to pay to it; the cultural and economic ties between both sides of the North Atlantic would suffice to ensure mutual dependence for decades to come.
 The Obama Administration isn’t neglecting Europe.
 It simply realizes that there are more partners out there.